cylorun/ResetTracker/README.md

 #### Start Tracking

- - to start tracking, click the actions menu-button to reveal a dropdown
+ - to start tracking, click the tracking menu-button to reveal a dropdown
  - it will prompt you to put a session marker; these session markers are used in analysis, so you can associate certain certain strategies with different session markers to distinguish them in analysis and comparison

 #### How It Works